 Carolyn Moxley Rouse is an American anthropologist, professor and filmmaker.
 She is Professor and Chair of the Department of Anthropology at Princeton University.
 Biography Rouse grew up in Del Mar, California, the daughter of a physicist and a psychologist .
 She encountered discrimination at an early age as her family was prevented from buying a home in Rancho Santa Fe because of their race.

 Tommie Shelby is an American philosopher.
-Since 2013, he has served as the Caldwell Titcomb Professor of African and African American Studies and of Philosophy at Harvard University.
+Since 2013, he has served as the Caldwell Titcomb Professor of African and African American Studies and of Philosophy at Harvard University, where he is the current chair of the Department of African and African American Studies.
 He is particularly known for his work in Africana philosophy, social and political philosophy, social theory , and the philosophy of social science.

 Theresa A. Singleton is an American archaeologist and writer who focuses on the archaeology of African Americans, the African diaspora, and slavery in the United States.
 She is a leading archaeologist applying comparative approaches to the study of slavery in the Americas.
 Singleton has been involved in the excavation of slave residences in the southern United States and in the Caribbean.
 She is a professor of anthropology at Syracuse University, and serves as a curator for the National Museum of Natural History.